shakesb3ard/TestPot/README.md

-C:\Projects\honeypot-test)
-markdown
-Copy
-Edit
-# 🐝 Honeypot Test – Rust-Based File Monitoring Honeypot
+#Honeypot – Rust-Based File Monitoring Honeypot

 A lightweight honeypot agent written in Rust that monitors a folder for suspicious activity and logs real-time file events with clean formatting and timestamping.
-Built for Windows systems, this project is the foundation for a broader honeypot orchestration platform.
+Built for Windows systems, this project is the foundation for a broader, robust honeypot platform.

 ---

-## 🔍 What It Does
+## 🔍 What It Does (for now)

 This honeypot agent:
 - 🆕 Detects file creation